CAGR - Compound Annual Growth Rate

 Year Ending Value

-We can calculate the CAGR of the investment as:
+You can calculate the CAGR of the investment as:

 CAGR = (5,000 / 1,000)1/5 - 1 = .37973 = 37.97%

-TIP: If you are using a financial calculator, use the yx button to raise (5,000 / 1,000) to the power of 0.20 (since 1 / 5 = 0.20 ).
+If you’re using a financial calculator, use the yx button to raise (5,000 / 1,000) to the power of 0.20 (since 1 / 5 = 0.20 ).

 How to Calculate Growth Rate for an Investment

-For example, consider Year 1 and Year 2 of our hypothetical investment in Fund XYZ.
-At the end of Year 1, the portfolio value had fallen from $1,000 to $750 for a return of -25% [ (750 - 1,000) / 1,000 ].
+For example, consider Year 1 and Year 2 of our hypothetical investment in Fund X. At the end of Year 1, the portfolio value had fallen from $1,000 to $750 for a return of -25% [ (750 - 1,000) / 1,000 ].
 By the end of Year 2, the portfolio value had grown by +33% [ (1,000 - 750) / 750 ].

-Averaging the Year 1 and Year 2 returns over two years gives us an average return of 4% [ (-25 + 33) / 2 ], but that doesn't accurately reflect what has happened.
-We began with $1,000 and ended with $1,000, which is a return of 0%.
+Averaging Year 1 and Year 2 returns over two years gives us an average return of 4% [ (-25 + 33) / 2 ].
+But that doesn't accurately reflect what has actually happened.
+Fund X began with $1,000 and ended with $1,000, which is a return of 0%.

-The formula for absolute return is simply:
+The formula for absolute return is: